1501 Broadway: 2000s to present

-The World opened in 2000.
+WWF New York opened in November 1999.
 That May, the LPC approved the addition of an LED marquee after initially hesitating to do so.
 The new marquee was unveiled with an American flag display on September 12, 2001, one day after the September 11 attacks.
-WWE closed its store and restaurant in early 2003, only three years after opening the restaurant.
+WWE closed its store and restaurant (renamed to The World) in early 2003, only three years after opening the restaurant.
 Bubba Gump Shrimp Company opened a restaurant in the building that year.
 Hard Rock Cafe decided to move into the WWE space in 2004, citing the improvements that WWE had already made.
 Numerous retailers took space at 1501 Broadway in the early 2010s including Ben & Jerry's and the New York Yankees.

 Paramount Leasehold LP, the building's owner, obtained a $130 million mortgage from Cantor Commercial Real Estate in 2013.
 Paramount Leasehold planned to spend $50 million on renovating the building; it also considered adding an entrance on 43rd Street.
 At the time, 1501 Broadway was 70 percent occupied, and its tenants included entertainment companies and attorneys.
 The LPC approved the renovation project in 2016.
 The lobby was moved from Broadway to 43rd Street, and a tenant lounge was installed on the third story.
 In addition, elevators and escalators were added, while hallways, restrooms, and windows were upgraded.
 The contractors replicated the historical features using plaster moldings, and some original architectural details were salvaged and relocated.
 A specialty contractor provided the custom cast-bronze pieces and an Italian quarry supplied marble for the renovation.

 The lobby relocation was completed in mid-2018, after which Newmark signed leases with tenants such as the KIPP Foundation and the American Federation of Musicians.
 The entire renovation was completed in 2019.
 JPMorgan Chase gave Levin and Newmark a $200 million loan for 1501 Broadway in early 2020, and the owners began adding a tenant lounge on the third story that year.
-Ticketing platform TodayTix moved to 1501 Broadway in 2022.
+Ticketing platform TodayTix moved to 1501 Broadway in 2022, and the Martha Graham Dance Company leased space there in 2025, with plans to renovate one floor.